Assumptions lead to 'shut down'.

 For my son, it was the loss of what he thought was a day off with only a short appointment to tend to.

-For me, it was the disruption of a day and unscheduled travel to the other side of town.
+For me, it disrupted a day and unscheduled travel to the other side of town.

 How to Avoid Mistakes Due to Assumptions

-As I broke this down in my head, I saw 3 ways it could have been avoided, and these notes will help you as you plan your projects at work and at home:
+As I broke this down in my head, I saw three ways it could have been avoided, and these notes will help you as you plan your projects at work and at home: